Business Resources By Topic

 - LA Regional Small Business Legal Aid Program (City Resource)

-EWDD’s LA Regional Small Business Legal Aid Program offers free representation, legal assistance, and legal education to qualifying small businesses impacted by the COVID-19 pandemic.
+- The LA Regional Small Business Legal Aid Program offers free representation, legal assistance, and legal education to qualifying small businesses impacted by the COVID-19 pandemic and other natural disasters.
 The program can assist with drafting and reviewing leases and contracts, employment law, eviction protection, and business structure.

 - Mediation services